 So, here I am.
 A female in my mid 20's who is continually working to get her name out there in the counselling world while also working two other jobs to be able to get by.

 I am a huge believer in spending time doing what you love and indulging in lots of self-care.
 For me doing what I love is attending live music concerts.
 In contrast to the loud atmosphere of rock and heavy metal events I find solace in going for walks with my boyfriend where I can take my camera and take pictures of the outdoors and nature.
 All pictures on this site were taken by me on my self-care/destressing travels.

 The million dollar question, why did I decide to become a counsellor?

 Short answer, I want to help people.

 Longer answer, I want to be someone who makes a difference.
-The news, online, everywhere there are reports of younger people feeling ignored, being made to feel like they don't matter, and being made to feel insignificant.
-Young people are struggling and they feel alone.
+The news, online, everywhere there are reports of people feeling ignored, being made to feel like they don't matter, and being made to feel insignificant.
+People are struggling and they feel alone.
 If I can make even the smallest impact on someone's life, if for our time together in sessions long term or short term I can make someone feel heard, understood, and not as alone then I am doing something worthwhile.